MkDay/Post-Collection/Stop-Scrolling-Do-Something-Useful-Instead-JS-Scroll-Event-Post.md

 7. scrollY

 Okay.
-Here is a brief about the HTML and CSS which we use to demonstrate the magic of the scroll event.
+Here is a brief about the HTML and CSS we use to demonstrate the magic of the scroll event.

 In the HTML, we have four `<div>` with the same content and, each `<div>` has the same structure as follows.
-The page and the content of each `<div>` element is long enough to make them scrollable.
+The page and the contents of each `<div>` are long enough to make them scrollable.

 ```html